derykmakgill/website/_research/mike-hearn.md

 create the services that we now enjoy and take for granted.
 Because if you think Bitcoin can be useful without exchanges then let me tell you, I was around when there were none.
 Bitcoin was useless.

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009815.html)

+>I see constant assertions that node count, mining centralisation, developers not using Bitcoin Core in their own businesses etc is all to do with block sizes.
+But nobody has shown that.
+Nobody has even laid the groundwork for that.
+Verifying blocks takes milliseconds and downloading them takes seconds everywhere except, apparently, China: this resource usage is trivial.
+>
+>Yet developers, miners and users even outside of China routinely delegate validation to others.
+Often for quite understandable technical reasons that have nothing to do with block sizes.
+>
+>So I see no reason why arbitrarily capping the block size will move the needle on these metrics.
+Trying to arrest the growth of Bitcoin for everyone won't suddenly make Bitcoin-Qt a competitive wallet, or make service devs migrate away from chain.com, or make merchants stop using BitPay.

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009815.html)

+>A decentralised currency that the vast majority can't use doesn't change the amount of centralisation in the world.
+Most people will still end up using banks, with all the normal problems.
+You cannot solve a problem by creating a theoretically pure solution that's out of reach of ordinary people: just ask academic cryptographers!

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009815.html)

+   >Growth is a part of the social contract.
+It always has been.
+>
+   >The best quote Gregory can find to suggest Satoshi wanted small blocks is a one sentence hypothetical example about what *might* happen if Bitcoin users became "tyrannical" as a result of non-financial transactions being stuffed in the block chain.
+That position makes sense because his scaling arguments assuming payment-network-sized traffic and throwing DNS systems or whatever into the mix could invalidate those arguments, in the absence of merged mining.
+But Satoshi did invent merged mining, and so there's no need for Bitcoin users to get "tyrannical": his original arguments still hold.

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009815.html)

+>All the plans for some kind of ultra-throttled Bitcoin network used for infrequent transactions neglect to ask where the infrastructure for that will come from.
+The network of exchanges, payment processors and startups that are paying people to build infrastructure are all based on the assumption that the market will grow significantly.
+It's a gamble at best because Bitcoin's success is not guaranteed, but if the block chain cannot grow it's a gamble that is guaranteed to be lost.
+>
+  > So why should anyone go through the massive hassle of setting up exchanges, without the lure of large future profits?

+#### [[bitcoin-dev] Block size following technological growth](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-July/009815.html)

+>Bitcoin needs users, lots of them, for its political survival.
+There are many people out there who would like to see digital cash disappear, or be regulated out of existence.
+They will argue for that in front of governments and courts .... some already are.
+And if they're going to lose those arguments, the political and economic damage of getting rid of Bitcoin must be large enough to make people think twice.
+That means it needs supporters, it needs innovative services, it needs companies, and it needs legal users making legal payments: as many of them as possible.
+>
+>   If Bitcoin is a tiny, obscure currency used by drug dealers and a handful of crypto-at-any-cost geeks, the cost of simply banning it outright will seem trivial and the hammer will drop.
+There won't be a large scale payment network OR a high-value settlement network.
+And then the world is really screwed, because nobody will get a second chance for a very long time.